AlgoMaster Logo

 After gathering the details, we can summarize the key system requirements.

-1.1 Functional Requirements
+Functional Requirements

-• Members can borrow and return books
+• Members can borrow (check out) an available copy and return it.

-1.2 Non-Functional Requirements
+Non-Functional Requirements

 • Maintainability: The system should be easy to test, debug, and enhance over time

-After the requirements are clear, lets identify the core entities/objects we will have in our system.
+After the requirements are clear, let's identify the core entities/objects we will have in our system.

 2. Identifying Core Entities